zclass/zcash-patched-for-explorer/README.md

-Zcash 2.0.3
+ZClassic 2.0.3
 <img align="right" width="120" height="80" src="doc/imgs/logo.png">
 ===========

-What is Zcash?
+What is ZClassic?
 --------------

-[Zcash](https://z.cash/) is an implementation of the "Zerocash" protocol.
+[ZClassic](https://zcl.community/) is an implementation of the "Zerocash" protocol.
 Based on Bitcoin's code, it intends to offer a far higher standard of privacy through a sophisticated zero-knowledge proving scheme that preserves confidentiality of transaction metadata.
 Technical details are available in our [Protocol Specification](https://github.com/zcash/zips/raw/master/protocol/protocol.pdf).

-This software is the Zcash client.
-It downloads and stores the entire history of Zcash transactions; depending on the speed of your computer and network connection, the synchronization process could take a day or more once the blockchain has reached a significant size.
+This software is the ZClassic client.
+It downloads and stores the entire history of ZClassic transactions; depending on the speed of your computer and network connection, the synchronization process could take a day or more once the blockchain has reached a significant size.